malevitzch/froglang/README.md

 # flex-lr1-llvm
-The project requires CMake, LLVM 16+, a C compiler (prferably clang or gcc) to run.\\
+The project requires CMake, LLVM 16+, a C compiler (prferably clang or gcc) to run.\
-The repository contains tests that can be run using CTest.\\
+The repository contains tests that can be run using CTest.\
 # todo
 - Booleans

-- Add a command-line interface for the compiler

 - Find all the dependencies using docker or something

 - Add multi-file support

+- Extend the CLI, allowing the compilation of object files without linking them to executable

 - Implement name-mangling